lazyGoliath/lazyGoliath/README.md

 - 👋 Hi, I’m @lazyGoliath
-- 👀 I’m interested in watching anime, learning new technology and ricing my linux
+- 👀 I’m interested in learning new technology and ricing my linux
-- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on any cool building stuff and projects
-- 📫 How to reach me ...
+- 📫 How to reach me: lazygolith@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i can code

 <!---
 lazyGoliath/lazyGoliath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.